 Some of her honors include first prize at the interdisciplinary competition “Spectacle des architectes et compositeurs” 2008 (Fontainebleau, France); winner of the Paul Cooper Prize in Composition 2008 (Rice University); Resident Composer at the Mizzou International Composers Ferstival; 2nd prize in the Josef Dorfman Memorial International Composition Prize 2007 (Michelstadt, Germany); she earned the 2010 National Commission for Youth Orchestras (Mexico, Conaculta); the UNESCO-Aschberg Bursaries for Artists Programme; Resident Composer at Mizzou International Composers Festival, Resident Composer at the Virginia Center for the Creative Arts and works at several of the annual Foro Internacional de Musica Nueva Manuel Enriquez in Mexico City.
-Her piece NEMESIS, for orchestra, was selected to represent Mexico at the UNESCO 57th International Rostrum of Composers in Lisbon, Portugal (2010).
+Her piece NEMESIS, for orchestra, was selected to represent Mexico at the UNESCO 57th International Rostrum of Composers in Lisbon, Portugal.
 NEMESIS was also performed by the National Symphony Orchestra at the Palace of Fine Arts in Mexico City.
 Her piece “Fractum” for flute, bass clarinet & piano is published by ALEA PUBLISHING & RECORDING and can be found in music libraries at Yale University, UCLA and University of Iowa.
 Most recently, her work “Oneirophrenia”, for video+electronics, was selected to be presented at several different concerts, such as: The NEW YORK CITY ELCTROACOUSTIC MUSIC FESTIVAL (NYCEMF); IMAGEN Y RESONANCIA concert series at Mar del Plata, Argentina; the ELECTRONIC MIDWEST MUSIC FESTIVAL at Lewis University, U.S.A.; the CIRCUIT BRIDGES concert series at Gallery MC in Manhattan, New York City; the N_SEME at the University of Oklahoma; the 27th Biannual International Electroacoustic Festival at Brooklyn College of CUNY, NY; the HERTZ NIGHT at the Espace Cercle Carré, Montreal, Quebec; the 2016 MUSINFO Art & Science Days in Bourges, France; the G. F. Ghedini” State Conservatory of Cuneo, Italy; ECHOFLUXX 17 in Prague, Czech Republic and at the 2018 Sonorities Festival Belfast, UK.